mickyawelachew/Action-App/README.md

-How to add it to your Homepage, so you can use it on your phone:
+How to add it to your Homepage so you can use it on your phone:

 step 1 -